iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 8.0.1
+- Fixed an issue with turning Debuff Notifications off causing an error
+- Fixed an issue with the main (singlewield) sets for Mode1 and Mode2 not equipping correctly

 Version 8.0
 - Overhauled the HUD, REMOVING NEED FOR THE TEXT PLUGIN!
 Now uses the Windower text library.
 About time!